Genocs/genocs-library/README.md

 ## Common

-This project contains common functionalities that do not rely on runtime or other libraries.
+This project contains common functionalities do not relied on runtime or other libraries.
 This project contains interfaces and base classes used as placeholders and to be used across the platform without dependencies.

 ## Core